vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

  ### 3. Create a new VPC and NAT gateway(s) for the management cluster and deploy Tanzu Kubernetes clusters that share that VPC and NAT gateway(s)**

    If you are starting with an empty availability zone(s), you can deploy a management cluster and use the option to create a new VPC.
-If you want the Tanzu Kubernetes clusters to share a VPC that Tanzu Kubernetes Grid created, you must modify the cluster configuration when you deploy Tanzu Kubernetes clusters from this management cluster.
+If you want the Tanzu Kubernetes clusters to share a VPC that Tanzu created, you must modify the cluster configuration when you deploy Tanzu Kubernetes clusters from this management cluster.

 <!--For information about how to deploy Tanzu Kubernetes clusters that share a VPC that Tanzu Kubernetes Grid created when you deployed the management cluster, see [Deploy a Cluster that Shares a VPC with the Management Cluster](../tanzu-k8s-clusters/aws.md#aws-vpc).-->